Gravis UltraSound¶

 Tip

-If the game’s setup utility offers both “Gravis UltraSound” and “GUS MIDI” (or similar), try the native GUS option first — it usually sounds better.
-Fall back to the MIDI/UltraMID option if the native one produces no music.
+If a game’s setup utility offers both “Gravis UltraSound” and “General MIDI” (or similar), the GUS option usually sounds better — it means the game has a built-in GUS driver.
+Fall back to the General MIDI option with UltraMID if the GUS option doesn’t work.

 Setting up the GUS environment¶